 Eight Quick Car Checks Before Hitting The Road

-by | Last updated Aug 15, 2020 | Discover Australia Now, Road Trips, Transport / Travelling Options | 16 comments
+by | Last updated Oct 1, 2025 | Discover Australia Now, Road Trips, Transport / Travelling Options | 16 comments

-So you are heading off on a road trip.
-No matter how long you are going for, before you hit the road it’s really worth your while to take 15 minutes to do eight quick car checks.
+So you are heading off on a road trip or perhaps a big lap of Australia.
+No matter how long you are going for, be it a day trip, weekend escape car camping or endless months towing a caravan, before you hit the road it’s really worth your while to take 15 minutes to do eight quick car checks.
 Why?
-Because there is nothing worse than breaking down and having to be towed – just because you ignored checking your car with eight car checks before you hit the road.
-Here’s my suggested eight quick car checks before hitting the road on any Australian Road Trip.
+Because there is nothing worse than breaking down and having to be towed because you ignored doing some quick car checks.

-Check the Oil Level
+1. Check the Oil Level

+Topping my list of 8 quick vehicle checks is to check the oil level.
 Oil is required in your car engine to keep all the parts lubricated and moving smoothly without overheating.
 Over time, the oil can break down and wear out – and so becomes less effective at keeping parts lubricated and cool.
 If you don’t have enough oil, parts can heat up and worse, seize up and stop working.
 So a simple check of the oil level can help your car keep going.

 Every car needs oil and the type of oil needed for your car can be found in the owners handbook.
 If you are buying or hiring a car, the owners handbook is essential reading.

-Check the Water and Coolant Level
+2. Check the Water and Coolant Level

+Next on my list of car checks is the water and coolant levels.
 The water and coolant in your engine keep the engine cool.
 If the engine became too hot it would stop.
 While water does help to keep your engine cool, it works way better with coolant.
 Why?
 Because water boils faster and at a lower temperature than coolant.
 You need the right level of coolant so it keeps your engine cool and keeps it from overheating.

 To check the water and coolant level, look at the markings on the side of the plastic overflow bottle connected to the cooling system.
 The level should be between the ‘low’ and ‘high’ markings on the side.
 If the coolant level is low, add the appropriate amount of coolant.

-Check the Water Level in the Washer Bottle for your Windscreen
+3. Check the Water Level in the Washer Bottle for your Windscreen

 While driving, you need a clear and unimpeded view through your windscreen.
 If you have a windscreen that is streaked with bugs, bird poo, mud, road grime or other gunk, you might miss seeing something dangerous.
 Having the appropriate level of water and washer fluid in your windscreen wiper bottle is imperative to wash your windows while driving.